kasparnau/svg-to-jsx/README.md

 2. Build a React component out of the deconstructed SVG objects
 3. Format the new React component using Prettier
 4. ✨ Your SVG is ready to be used within your React app

+## ✍🏻 Author

+Made with ❤️ by Kaspar